spaceape3001/yq-toolbox/README.md

 ### Building

-WW Wrangler uses CMake for build management and C++20 as the language standard.
+Your Quill uses CMake for build management and C++20 as the language standard.
 On linux, the build type is determined based on the final directory name (ie build/Debug vs build/Release).

 ### Contributing